dolidimit/OwlsStoriesDb10/README.md

 •	View their posts history

-•	View the their profile page
+•	View their profile page